Important Update: Effective January 1st, 2025, you MUST visit the Consulate General in Lagos at least twice during the immigrant visa process.

 Please follow the steps below to prepare for your immigrant visa interview at the U.S. Consulate in Lagos, Nigeria.

-As soon as you receive your appointment date, you must schedule a medical exam in Nigeria.
+As soon as you receive your appointment date from NVC, you must schedule a medical exam in Nigeria.
 Click the “Medical Exam Instructions” button below for a list of designated doctor’s offices in Nigeria.
-Please schedule and attend a medical exam with one of these doctors at least two weeks before your interview.
+Please schedule and attend a medical exam with one of these doctors at least two weeks before your In-Person Document Review appointment.

 All immigrant visa applicants, regardless of age, require a medical examination prior to the issuance of a visa.
 Only a physician accredited by the U.S. Consulate General can perform this exam.
 It is your responsibility to schedule a medical exam with one of the doctors listed below before your visa interview appointment at the U.S. Consulate General.
 Medical examination results from other physicians will not be accepted.